-You can create a reception desk where patients can check-in, check out, pay their bill, or make an appointment.
+You can create a reception desk where patients can check in, check out, pay their bills, or make an appointment.
 Kids will have opportunities to practice writing names when they add their names to the sign-in sheet or schedule an appointment.

 To assemble the laptop, I slipped the printables into the cover of a three-ring binder.
 Then I folded the binder backward so that the rings faced out.
 Finally, I propped the “screen” up.
 I use a roll of duct tape, a cardboard box, or whatever I happen to have on hand.
 Tada…..instant laptop…..or heart monitor.

 Every medical office has a waiting room.
-You can create one with just a few chairs.
+You can create a waiting room in your doctor pretend play set up with just a few chairs.
 Add some books so that patients can read as they wait for their appointment to start.

 We usually get weighed and measured before going to an exam room.
 Set up a measurement area with a bathroom scale and a growth chart so nurses can check the growth of their patients.